artistkaransaini/bitbox/README.md

 The XOR gate outputs ON when the two inputs are **different**.

-If both inputs are the same, the output stays OFF.

-This behavior matches exactly how binary addition works when no extra bit is produced.
+If both inputs are the same, the output stays OFF. this behavior matches exactly how binary addition works when no extra bit is produced.

 **Truth Table**